maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 ![octopus installation]({{ site.url }}/assets/Octopus/third.JPG)

-In the next step you'll be prompted with a thumbprint and a form (used to specify the Tentacle machine details)
+In the next step you'll be prompted with a thumbprint and a form (used to specify the Tentacle details)

 ![octopus installation]({{ site.url }}/assets/Octopus/fourth.JPG)

-We don't have a tentacle yet.. <b>Copy the thumbprint..</b> it's now time to install our first tentacle on a new machine
+We don't have a tentacle yet.. <b>Copy the thumbprint..</b> it's now time to install our first tentacle on a new machine (we will come back here ***)

 ## [](#header-3) Install a tentacle